Clarence Tex Walker: A rock and roll original

 Walker's family were talented and musically gifted.
 As a child he became a leading voice in the gospel choir of his hometown congregation in Winston-Salem, North Carolina.
 In his teens, he joined his brother's group and appeared with Wilson Pickett.

-Vietnam to The Original Drifters
+Vietnam to the Original Drifters

-During the sixties, Walker served in Vietnam.
-When he returned to the United States, he was invited to join Bill Pinkney's group, The Original Drifters as the lead vocalist.
+During the 1960s, Walker served in Vietnam.
+When he returned to the United States, he was invited to join Bill Pinkney's group, the Original Drifters as the lead vocalist.

 Walker fronted the group on several appearances on Jerry Lewis' Telethon.
-In [Las Vegas], Walker appeared with the Drifters who worked in the same venues with Sammy Davis, Jr., Frank Sinatra, Dean Martin, Tony Bennett and many major rock, blues and jazz artists including: The Rolling Stones; The Beatles; B.B.
+In Las Vegas, Walker appeared with the Drifters who worked in the same venues with Sammy Davis Jr., Frank Sinatra, Dean Martin, Tony Bennett and many major rock, blues and jazz artists including: The Rolling Stones; The Beatles; B.B.
 King; Aretha Franklin; Louis Armstrong; Count Basie; Herbie Hancock; Miles Davis; Ray Charles and Nat King Cole.